 Bear in mind with installation, that depending on which grout you use, you may also need to apply a grout sealant to ensure that the grout stays stain-free.

 There’s a reason why porcelain flooring has been the go-to choice for bathrooms and kitchens for decades: it is one of the easiest types of flooring to keep clean.
 And so definitely a great choice for these areas of the home that are more prone to spills and mess.

 Assuming you have correctly sealed your grout (see installation details above) your LifeProof porcelain tiles will not need much care, but cleaning regularly will keep them looking great for longer.

 Even with a grout sealant and regular cleaning, the grout between your LifeProof tiles is bound to darken and lose its original color over time.
-Thankfully, there are grout stain products available that will help restore your grout to its former glory!
+Thankfully, there is a great way to clean grout tile flooring that will help restore your grout to its former glory!
 This is likely the only long-term maintenance job you’ll need to do.